 Expanding employees’ knowledge and skillsets is always a good idea when it comes to generating value in the workplace.
 With professional development comes increased and varied strengths, skills gap closure, improved performance, consistency, and satisfaction!

-But professional development in what areas?
-Training is important, yes, but it’s also important to identify what type of training is going to benefit the employee and the company most and to make sure the different curriculums work together.
+Professional development in what areas?
+Training is important, yes, however, it’s also important to identify what type of training is going to benefit the employee and the company most and to make sure the different curriculums work together.
 To maximize training value, focus in the following areas:

 IT is really about using technology to solve one’s problems.
 Even if you don’t own the technical skills right now, you can learn them.
 Considering how quickly things change and the myriad of new technologies have entered the workplace, this learning is an almost constant undertaking.